albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 like fixing an invalid aircraft type for more than one entry.

 .. figure:: ../images/logbook_bulk_edit.jpg
+       :scale: 50%

-       Editing more than on logbook entry.
-Three fields are to be changed for the selected entries.
+       Editing more than one logbook entry.
+Three fields are to be changed for the selected entries. *Click image to enlarge.*

 .. _statistics: